PoisotLab/ms_network_prediction/manuscript.md

 mechanisms interacting across spatial and temporal scales.
 The interwoven nature of these processes imposes structure on biodiversity data which is invisible when examined only through a single mechanism or at a single scale.
-In addition to the recent application ensemble models [@Becker2020PreWil], machine learning methods show promise to take the field in a radically different direction, by finding structure in data, and synthesizing mechanistic models from different learning frameworks [@Desjardins-Proulx2019ArtInt].
+In addition to the recent application of ensemble models [@Becker2020PreWil], machine learning methods show promise to take the field in a radically different direction, by finding structure in data, and synthesizing mechanistic models from different learning frameworks [@Desjardins-Proulx2019ArtInt].
 Here we provide a